42piratas/yothanks/INSTRUCTIONS.md

 - Run `scraphub.py` to see the entire list of repositories scrapped and the list of all-time contributors from those.
 This module won't change anything in the file `contributors.json`.
 - Add a test email address to the file `secrets.py` as `test_email = "your@email.com"`, then run `send_thanks.py` to receive a test email at that address.
 - Run `update_contributors.py` to see the list of new contributors in the terminal.
-This module won't change anything in the file `contributors.json` (i.e. it won't really 'update contributors') and it won't send any emails to them either.
+This module won't change anything in the file `contributors.json` (i.e. it won't really 'update contributors') and it won't send any emails either.